FAQs for Young Performers

 How do I sign in?

 To sign in, please go to the Spotlight website and click the sign in button in the top right hand corner and then press ‘Performer’.
 Sign in with your username and password.
-If you have any problems signing in please email our customer support team on [email protected] who will be happy to help.
+If you have any problems signing in please email our Membership Support team on [email protected] who will be happy to help.

 How do I access my Spotlight View PIN?

 To find your/your child’s Spotlight View PIN, you’ll need to sign into the account, where you’ll see ‘Link to my CV’ in the left hand column – this will lead you to a page with a green URL in the centre of the screen.
 This is the link to your profile, which also contains your View PIN.

 Can Spotlight provide information regarding jobs my agent has suggested me for across the Spotlight Link?